da-dumont/personal-site/content/blog/make-sure-youre-not-around.md

 "Time off provides mental bandwidth that allows you to think creatively and see your work in a different light," Reed Hastings explained.
 "If you are working all the time, you don't have the perspective to see your problem with fresh eyes."

+**Take time off to refresh your mind.
+Unplug from work.
+It's not healthy to always have your "On" switch up.**

 ### On a personal front...
 This is my second time on parental leave.
 I'm fortunate to work for a company that offers a generous leave of 14 weeks for both parents.